steven-ponessa/flyway-docker-migration-test/README.md

 This will give you Flyway Command-line's usage instructions.

-Note that the `--rm` causes Docker to automatically remove the container when it exits.
+Note that the `--rm` option causes Docker to automatically remove the container when it exits.

-Note, if you need to find Docker images available locally, you can run: `docker images` or `docker image ls`.
+Note too that if you need to find Docker images available locally, you can run: `docker images` or `docker image ls`.

 To make it easy to run Flyway the way you want to, the following volumes are supported by the containerized version of Flyway:
 - `/flyway/conf`